Healthy Homes Assessment Kenepuru

 Healthy Homes Assessment Services

-The areas covered by the Healthy Homes Standards are:
+The areas covered in the Healthy Homes Standards are:

-We are fully independent assessors of rental properties and are fully qualified to evaluate each of Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties, and are completely certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6793